-Help for people with hearing or speech difficulties
+Assistance for people with hearing or speech difficulties

-Contact My Aged Care through the National Relay Service (NRS).
-For more information, visit the NRS website (communications.gov.au/ accesshub/nrs) to choose your preferred access point or call the NRS Helpdesk on 1800 555 660.
+You can contact My Aged Care through the National Relay Service (NRS) or Auslan Connections.
+For more information, visit the NRS website (communications.gov.au/accesshub/nrs) to choose your preferred access point or call the NRS Helpdesk on 1800 555 660.